 Dr. Sheri Smith, Interim Chair for Dept. of Urban Planning and Environmental Policy

 Houston Audubon Society

 Purpose: To advance the conservation of birds and positively impact their supporting environments.
 Founded in 1969.

 Meetings: with speakers are held the second Thursday of alternate school months: Sept, Nov, Jan, March, & May at United Way Center at 50 Waugh Drive.
 See website for details.
-Houston Audubon Photography Meetings: Third Wednesdays of each month, Sept-May, 7 p.m., HAS headquarters.
+Houston Audubon Nature Photography Association (HANPA) meetings: Third Wednesdays of each month, Sept-May, 7 p.m., HAS headquarters.

 Student Conservation Association

 Purpose: To build the next generation of conservation leaders and inspire stewardship of our environment and communities by engaging young people in hands-on service to the land.

 Programs: A year-round volunteer program and a paid summer job opportunity for high school students, each featuring hands-on outdoor service learning, camping and outdoor recreation.
 Additional paid and volunteer programs all over the country for students and adults.

 Major Events: Martin Luther King Day and Earth Day.